rotorlab/core-kotlin/README.md

 })
 ```
-Debug:
+Available debug logs:
 ```kotlin
 // debug logs
 Rotor.setDebug(true);
 ```
 Background updates (not optional)
 ------------------
-Rotor Database library works in background in order to receive updates when application is on background or foreground.
+Rotor Core works in background in order to receive updates or messages when application is on background or foreground.
 You must add RotorService to your `AndroidManifest.xml` file:
 ```xml
 <application>